Romulus Whitaker: Professional affiliations

-Whitaker is a member of the advisory committee and the editorial board of the Bombay Natural History Society, correspondent of The Society for the Study of Amphibians and Reptiles, USA, advisor of Irula Tribal Women's’ Welfare Society, Afforestation Project, member of the Centre for Science and Education, New Delhi, and of the Centre for Environment Education, Ahmedabad.
-He co-founded the Tamil Nadu Society for Social Forestry Research and the Palni Hills Conservation Council.
+Whitaker is a member of the advisory committee and the editorial board of the Bombay Natural History Society, and advisor to the Irula Tribal Women's’ Welfare Society.
+He co-founded the Palni Hills Conservation Council.
 He is chief technical advisor of Irula Snake Catchers’ Industrial Cooperative Society and convenor of the Indian National Trust for Art and Cultural Heritage, Andaman and Nicobar Islands Chapter.
-He is honorary consultant of International Union for the Conservation of Nature and Natural Resources/Species Survival Commission (IUCN/SSC), vice chairman (Western Asia), IUCN/SSC Crocodile Specialist Group, member of IUCN/SSC Reptile and Amphibian Group and of IUCN/SSC Sea Turtle Specialist Group.
+He is a member of the International Union for the Conservation of Nature and Natural Resources/Species Survival Commission (IUCN/SSC) - Snake Specialist Group.